 The Rome countryside is best visited by car.
 Its towns and atmospheric bed-and-breakfast accommodations are great choices for a stopover en route to Naples and southern Italy.
 Alternatively, leave the driving to someone else, hiring a car and driver for a weekend or join an organized day trip from Rome.
 A stay on a local farm or in a bed-and-breakfast is a sure way to experience the region like a local.

-- The Rome Countryside association is a non-profit organization promoting non-hotel accommodation, food and wines of the area of Lazio southeast of Rome.
-The group’s website is an online portal for gastronomic, archeological and nature tourism in the region.
+- The Rome Countryside association, a non-profit organization promoting non-hotel accommodation, food and wines of the area of Lazio southeast of Rome, organized our trip.

 - Italy Where Else organizes tours all over Italy, and offers several outings into the Lazio countryside around Rome.
 Visits to wine cellars and farms, tastings and cooking lessons such as those we experienced are all available as day or weekend trips.